darivanhatUW/IntroToProg-Python-Mod07/docs/index.md

 finished with our portion of the script we'll need to pickle, or serialize, it before we save and send it off to Jessica Gao.

 ### Pickling Code
-The pickle code for writing and appending to the file is similar to the unpickling code with few adjustments, we'll be changing the file access mode and the new **pickle.dump()** function.
-Let's say we want to keep the existing script and want to add more to it, we'll use the **"ab** file access mode, which appends to the existing binary file.
+The pickle code for writing and appending to the file is similar to the unpickling code with a few adjustments.
+We'll be changing the file access mode and using the **pickle.dump()** function.
+Let's say we want to keep the existing script and want to add more to it, we'll use the **"ab"** file access mode, which appends to the existing binary file.

 ### Appending to the script:
 ```